Covered in this article

 Get filenames

-Emit individually all filenames from S3 bucket.
-This action gets all names of files which are storing in S3 bucket with provided name.
-The filenames emits individually.
+Retrieves all filenames from an S3 bucket and emits them individually.
+This action gets all names of files which are stored in the S3 bucket with the provided name.

-Please Note: If you provide a bucket and folder (as an example eio-dev/inbound), not only all names of files will return but the name of the root folder (inbound/) as well.
+Notice: If you provide bucket and folder (as an example eio-dev/inbound), not only all names of files will be returned but the name of the root folder (inbound/) as well.

-• Default Bucket Name and folder - name of S3 bucket to read file from (by default, if bucketName is not provided in metadata);
+• Default Bucket Name and folder (string, required) – Name of S3 bucket to read file from (by default, if bucketName is not provided in metadata).

-• bucketName - name of S3 bucket to write file from (will replace Default Bucket Name and folder if provided, the field is optional).
+• bucketName (string, optional) – Name of S3 bucket to read file from (will replace Default Bucket Name and folder if provided).

 Input metadata: